 There are also various church-affiliated development projects run by the Catholic and Protestant missions in Papua New Guinea, some of which are supported by Federal Government funding.
 German missionaries have been working in Papua New Guinea for more than 100 years, making substantial contributions, especially in terms of schooling and vocational training.

-From 1884 until 1914, parts of Papua New Guinea belonged to a so-called German protectorate.
+The northern part of Papua New Guinea was a German colony from 1884 until 1914.
 A colonial-era villa still exists in the remote town of Finschhafen, Germany’s first administrative seat, and the remains of a more than 100-year-old German cemetery are to be found in the town of Madang.
 In addition, many geographical names still testify to Germany and Papua New Guinea’s brief shared history, e.g. Mount Wilhelm, the country’s highest mountain in the Bismarck Range.

 At the beginning of 2012, a Federal Foreign Office-fundedexhibition on German-Pacific relations past and present went on show in the town of Kokopo in East New Britain Province.
 The exhibition will remain at the East New Britain Cultural Centre for a lengthy period.